spacedriveapp/spacedrive/README.md

   </p>
 </p>

 Spacedrive is a privacy-first, open source, virtual filesystem powered by your devices combined.
 All the feature-rich benefits of the cloud, but owned and hosted by you.
-With a beautifully designed cross-platform interface, create a limitless directory of your entire digital life that will stand the test of time.
+With a thoughtfully crafted cross-platform interface, create a limitless directory of your entire digital life that will stand the test of time.

-Out of the box support for photo, video, audio, albums, VODs, git repositories, social media backups, NFTs, screenshots, saved web pages, links and notes.
+It has everything you'd expect from a file explorer and more; a native photo viewer, video and audio player, support for VODs, git repositories, social media backups, NFTs, screenshots, saved web pages, links, and notes.
+Community extensions can even add support for different filetypes.

 ## Features
 - **File indexing** - Scan your devices, drives, removable storage and cloud accounts to build a virtual "yellow pages" directory of all your data.
 - **Realtime synchronization** - Sync database in realtime between devices, prioritizing peer-to-peer LAN connections (WiFi sync).
 - **Photos** - Photo and video albums similar to Apple/Google photos.
-- **Search** - Search your entire index at the press of a keybind, including offline devices, drives and clouds.
+- **Search** - Search deep into your filesystem, including offline devices, with a custom keybind.
 - **Cloud integration** - Apple Photos, Google Drive, Dropbox, OneDrive & Mega + easy API for the community to add more.
+- **Smart tags** - Define routines on custom tags to automate workflows, easily tag files individually, in bulk and automatically via rules.
+- **Spaces** - A collection of files organized visually and shareable as public web pages with a Spacedrive account.
 - **Encrypted vault(s)** - Effortlessly manage & encrypt sensitive files, built on top of VeraCrypt.
 Encrypt individual files or create flexible-size vaults.
 - **Key manager** - View, mount, dismount and hide keys.
 Mounted keys automatically unlock respective areas of your filesystem.
-- **Smart tags** - Define routines on custom tags to automate workflows, easily tag files individually, in bulk and automatically via rules.
-- **Spaces** - A collection of files organized visually and shareable as public web pages with a Spacedrive account.
 - **Statistics** - Statistics such as total capacity, index size, preview media size, free space etc.
 - **Jobs** - Each task a client performs, a body of work we refer to as a "job", is logged and reversible.
 - **Timeline** - View a linear timeline of content, travel to any time and see media represented visually, including overlapping content.